fls-bioinformatics-core/genomics/utils/README.markdown

 makeBinsFromBed.pl
 ------------------
-Utility to to systematically and easily create feature 'bin' files, to be used in binning applications.
+Utility to systematically and easily create feature 'bin' files, to be used in binning applications.

 Example use cases include defining a region 500bp in front of the tss, and making a